electrafrost/malaysia-tax-guide/README.md

 ## Why this exists

-Most digital nomads in Malaysia are unaware of their filing obligations.
+Digital nomads in Malaysia appear mostly unaware of their tax filing obligations, and that tax residency and immigration status are determined independently but a problem with one can affect the other.
 The 183-day test and foreign income exemption may give false reassurance.

-This guide frames tax around what LHDN actually expects, which is the safer starting point.
+This guide frames tax around what Malaysia's Income Tax Act and the LHDN actually expects from foreign visitors, which is the safer starting point.

 ## Author